 “… every parent of a teenager in America should read this book.”

 — Jim Barnes, managing editor of Independent Publisher

 About the Author

-Kali VanBaale is the author of the novels The Good Divide and The Space Between.
+Kali VanBaale is also the author of the novel The Good Divide.
 She is the recipient of an American Book Award, Eric Hoffer Book Award, an Independent Publisher’s silver medal for fiction, and a State of Iowa major artist grant.
 Her short stories and essays have appeared in Midwestern Gothic, Numéro Cinq, Nowhere Magazine, The Milo Review, Northwind Literary, Poets & Writers, The Writer and several anthologies.
 Kali holds an MFA in creative writing from Vermont College of Fine Arts and is a faculty member of the Lindenwood University MFA Creative Writing Program.
 She lives outside Des Moines with her family.